 The Kingdom of God is made up of our Lord’s people here on earth and in Heaven where He rules and reigns.
 Some day all of creation will be brought under His sovereign control as it is in Heaven right now.
 Here on earth God’s people see the truth as through a dark glass.
 We have finite minds that cannot contain the absolute truth about our infinite God.
 All attacks against Christianity are made via some form of human reasoning or philosophy.
 The man-made religions in the world all attack genuine Christianity through their “wisdom.”
 What does scripture tell us about this?

-20 Where is the one who is wise?
+20 Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-21 For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe.
-22 For Jews demand signs and Greeks seek wisdom, 23 but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, 24 but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-25 For the foolishness of God is wiser than men, and the weakness of God is stronger than men.
-(1 Corinthians 1:20-25 ESV)
+21 For since in the wisdom of God the world through its wisdom did not come to know God, God was well-pleased through the foolishness of the message preached to save those who believe.
+22 For indeed Jews ask for signs and Greeks search for wisdom; 23 but we preach Christ crucified, to Jews a stumbling block and to Gentiles foolishness, 24 but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+25 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.
+1 Corinthians 1:20-25 (NASB)

 Think with me here.
 The way to God is through Christ alone.
 The way to Christ is through the cross.
 It isn’t by becoming smart and educated.
 It isn’t by being wise in the ways of the world.
 No, Christians become Christians through the preaching of Christ crucified.
 This is foolishness or a stumbling block to the uncalled, but to the called it is Christ the power of God and the wisdom of God.
 What the world sees as foolishness is wiser than the highest wisdom of men.
 The horrible specter of our Lord and Saviour dying on the cross is seen as weakness to men, but is stronger than the strongest thing of which men can conceive.
 Who are called?